mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 #### 1:13:23

-**Question:** In “Arousing the Bodhi Mind,” Dogen Zenji talks about clarifying what a moment is.
+**Question:** In “Arousing the Bodhi Mind,” Dōgen Zenji talks about clarifying what a moment is.
 And then he says that each moment consists of 60 instants.
 And then during the day it has some huge number of instants.
 Why does he pin it down so precisely?
 I mean, he gives exact numbers: 60 instants to a moment, and then some 90 billion something instances in a day.
 Why didn’t he say, it moves so quickly you can’t grasp it?
 Why didn’t he say that instead of giving some concrete number like he did?

 **Katagiri Roshi:** Yeah, because that is a *hint* of how quickly the moment in time is moving.